Why retire an Extension?

 Support for retired Extensions

-Support will continue as normal for three months from retirement after that support will be limited to security issues or fatal errors.
+Support will continue as normal for three months from retirement after that support will be limited to security issues or fatal errors for another three months.
 If you run into one of those two issues, please open a support ticket.

 Complete list of Extensions we have retired to date: